lauriewaller/dino-land/README.md

-# Super Galactic Age Calculator
+# Dino Land

-#### This application returns the user's age and life expectancy for the planets Mercury, Venus, Mars, and Jupiter.
+#### This website provides customized dinosaur-themed lorem ipsum to the user.

 #### By **Laurie Waller**